2010 United States Senate elections: Nevada

 Incumbent Democratic Majority Leader Harry Reid won re-election to a fifth term.

 Reid was initially considered vulnerable, with the non-partisan Cook Political Report rating the election as a toss-up and the Rothenberg Political Report rating the state as toss-up.
 A June 9, 2010, Rasmussen Reports post-primary poll showed Angle leading incumbent Senator Harry Reid by a margin of 50% to 39%.
 However, a July 2010 poll showed Senator Reid leading Angle by 7 points, following nationwide attention to some of Angle's positions, as well as the endorsement of Reid by prominent Republicans.
 The change of margin, 18% in less than a month, is the largest in Senate elections history.
 On July 28, 2010, Rasmussen Reports moved the race from toss-up to leans Democratic.
 Later, it moved back to toss-up.
 Despite Angle leading by three points in the polls the days leading up to the election, Reid defeated her by 5.74%, even in her own county, Washoe County.
 Reid also secured huge numbers out of the Democratic stronghold of Clark County, which covers the Las Vegas Metropolitan Area.
+Angle's far right beliefs and positions were also widely cited as a reason for the failure of the Republican Party defeating Reid.